 Do we have unlimited domains to point at this?

 This seems like a good deal.
 What else would we miss from Rackspace, or do you have everything they do?

-They are trying to sell us cloud, not VPS.
+They are trying to sell us cloud.

 LAMP is Linux, right?